Midmark: Acquisitions

+Schroer Manufacturing Company (Shor-Line), a Kansas City, Kansas-based animal health equipment manufacturing company, was acquired in 2021.

+Netherlands-based Fortimedix was acquired in November 2024.

 Awards

-Midmark has been named one of the "Healthiest Companies in America" by Interactive Health Solutions (IHS).
+In 2008 Midmark was named one of the "Healthiest Companies in America" by Interactive Health Solutions (IHS).

 Midmark was the recipient of the Best-in-Class Award in 2009, 2010 and 2011 for achieving Best-in-Class status in the Electromedical product category.
 This award is determined through a combination of year-over-year market share growth and total market share.

-In 2011, Midmark has been presented the Medical Design Excellence Award for its 625 Barrier-Free Examination table.
+In 2011, Midmark was presented the Medical Design Excellence Award for its 625 Barrier-Free Examination table.

 In 2016, Midmark received a GOOD Design Award for its Artizan Dental Cabinetry.

 Midmark received a Certificate of Excellence in the 2016 American In-house Design Awards for its first iBook.

 In 2016, Midmark received a Dayton Business Journal Manufacturing Award for Workforce Training.